 Who is responsible for maintenance and repair of the rental after the purchase?

-If the purchaser does not intend to be the landlord of the existing tenant, the purchaser has no responsibility for damage to the property or for any loss of rental value.
-The purchaser who does become the landlord is liable only for damage after the purchase, and for any security deposit the purchaser collected from the tenant.
+Unless the new owner becomes the landlord, the new owner has no responsibility to the tenant for repair and upkeep of the property or for any loss of rental value.
+The purchaser who does become the landlord is liable only for damage, upkeep and repair after the purchase date, and for any new security deposit the purchaser collected from the tenant after the purchase date.